bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 }
 ```

-The first step in creating a non custodial bitcoin app is creating a mnemonic seed phrase for the wallet.
+The first step in creating a non-custodial bitcoin app is creating a mnemonic seed phrase for the wallet.

 `bdk-rn` provides `generateMnemonic()` method to create a default 12 word length mnemonic.